 This illness can be evaluated through a symptom assessment of the symptoms, but it a diagnosis confirmed with testing.
 Therefore, if you suspect you may have been infected with chlamydia, you should see your family doctor or an infectious disease specialist for diagnosis and treatment, which usually involves antibiotic use.

-If a chlamydia infection is left untreated, it is possible for the bacteria to spread to the uterus and cause pelvic inflammatory disease.
-This is one of the most common causes of infertility and miscarriage in women.
+If chlamydia infection in women is not identified, it is possible that the bacteria spread through the uterus and cause Pelvic Inflammatory Disease (PID), which is one of the main causes of infertility and miscarriage in women.
+Find out more about DIP.

 Chlamydia is an infectious disease caused by the Chlamydia trachomatis bacteria.
 It can be transmitted through any form of unprotected sex: oral, vaginal or rectal.
 People with multiple sexual partners have a higher risk of getting infected.